-Separate microservices can be implemented with different technologies, deployed independently, and run on a different server.
+Separate micro services can be implemented with different technologies and deployed independently and run on the different server.

 Microservices Communicate with each other with the help of HTTP Requests.

-A microservice decomposes a monolithic application into small pieces, and each web service is deployed separately.
+A microservice is decomposing a monolithic application into small pieces and each web service is deployed separately.

-When the application is split into multiple Micro services Each micro service will have its Own Database.
+When the application is spit into multiple Micro services Each micro service will have its Own Database.
 It is called Database Per Service Design Pattern.

 The products information will be in products database and the user information will be in the user database.